Minnesota Wildflowers

 Detailed Information

-[photo of flowers] A single flower is at the end of a hairy stem that arises from a leaf axil.
-Flowers are about 1/3 to ½ inch across, with (ususally) 5 yellow petals and 5 yellowish sepals, and numerous yellow stamens surrounding a bulbous green center.
+[photo of flowers] Single flower at the end of a hairy stalk that arises from a leaf axil.
+Flowers are 1/3 to ½ inch across, with 5 to 8 (usually 5) yellow petals, 5 yellowish sepals shorter than the petals, and numerous yellow stamens surrounding a bulbous green center.
 Most plants have from 3 to 12 flowers.

 Notes:

 Prairie Buttercup may only be 2 or 3 inches tall when it starts flowering, but the stems can eventually elongate to about 10 inches.
-The flowers aren't very distinctive for a buttercup, but the leaves make this species easy to identify.
+The flowers aren't very distinctive for a buttercup, but the leaves and (typically) open prairie habitat make this species easy to identify in the field.
 It is also among the first prairie plants to bloom in the spring.

 • Shop for native seeds and plants at PrairieMoon.com!